Need to talk? Call 1800 882 436.

 • not drinking enough liquids (breastmilk, formula or water)

-If your baby has started eating solid food, a lack of fibre in their diet may also potentially cause of constipation.
+If your baby has started eating solid food, a lack of fibre in their diet may also be a cause of constipation.
 Some babies simply have a natural tendency towards constipation, even when they have a good diet and drink enough fluids.
-This doesn’t mean they are unhealthy or unwell.
+This doesn't mean they are unhealthy or unwell.

 In extreme cases, rare illnesses can cause constipation such as: